martinbaker/fricas2aldor/README.md

 Boot code to SPAD
 -----------------
+I would like to convert boot code to SPAD because:
+1) It would help to remove reliance on Lisp code and therefore allow more parallel code.
+2) It would help me to modify the compiler code as a first stage help to convert the library code to other languages.

 I managed to compile this boot code to an Abstract Syntax Tree (AST) I then wrote a code generator to write AST back to boot code.
 This code was different from the original (because the AST does not store format information) but when I compiled to Lisp the code generated was identical - all lines (except those starting with ';') were identical.